 Chorionic villus sampling is a test that is done in during early pregnancy to test for chromosomal abnormalities in the fetus.
 It involves removing a few of the chorionic villi which make up most of the placenta.
 The placenta is the organ that provides nutrients and oxygen to the baby during pregnancy.
 It also removes waste from the baby’s blood.
 The test is done during the 9th-13th weeks of pregnancy.

 Chorionic villi contains valuable information about the baby’s genes.
 By testing chorionic villi, the doctor can find out if the baby has a chromosomal abnormality, like Down syndrome.
 The test can also detect genetic disorders, like cystic fibrosis.
 It cannot detect neural tube defects, such as spina bifida.

 This test may be considered when:

 When the results of this testing are available, you will need to consider what you will do with the information.
-If the test shows that your baby may have a genetic disorder, it may require you to make tough decisions regarding your pregnancy, such as whether or not to continue it.
-If you do continue with the pregnancy, you will need to address concerns, such as planning for a child with special needs.
+If there is a genetic disorder, further counseling can be helpful.
 Your doctor can help you understand the pros and cons of having this test, as well as talk to you about options after you know the results.

 Possible Complications TOP